-Penal Code 246 PC is the California statute that makes it a crime to discharge a firearm at an inhabited dwelling, an occupied building, an occupied motor vehicle, an occupied aircraft or an inhabited housecar such as an RV or camper.
+California Penal Code 246 PC makes it a crime to discharge a firearm at an inhabited dwelling, an occupied building, an occupied motor vehicle, an occupied aircraft or an inhabited housecar such as an RV or camper.
 This offense is a felony that carries up to 7 years in state prison, but much longer if a victim is injured or killed.

 You can be convicted of this California firearms offense for shooting at a house, apartment, RV or camper even if no one is actually home when you do so.
 All that matters is that someone is currently using the structure as a residence.1 2

 Also note that shooting at an unoccupied vehicle or uninhabited dwelling can be prosecuted under Penal Code 247b, a separate section.
 Penal Code 247b is a less serious offense.